The Challenges of Moderating Mis-and Disinformation Online: A Threat-Focused Perspective

 Mis-and-disinformation, content moderation, trust and safety

-The risk posed by mis-and disinformation is more complex than is often appreciated.
-What may initially appear to be an innocent conspiracy or insignificant departure from the truth, can often be the trigger for more dangerous narratives to take root through persistent exposure, driving radicalisation towards manufactured scenarios.
+The risk posed by mis- and disinformation is more complex than it may appear.
+What seems like an innocent conspiracy or minor departure from the truth can become a trigger for more dangerous narratives to take root through repeated exposure, driving radicalization toward manufactured scenarios.

-This raises the question: is simply removing this content from view really the best course of action?
-And how can trust and safety efforts be structured to limit harm without creating new vulnerabilities?
+This raises a critical question: Is simply removing this content the best course of action?
+And how should platform trust and safety efforts be structured to limit harm without creating new vulnerabilities?

 Regulatory complexity and moderation gaps

-Recent changes in trust and safety approaches towards content moderation combined with the implementation of the Online Safety Act (OSA) in the UK and Digital Service Act (DSA) in the European Union (EU), leaves social media at odds over how to approach potentially harmful false information.
-This complication leaves users exposed to mis-and disinformation while regulators and Trust & Safety teams reconsider how best to deal with the spread of such content across their platforms.
+Recent changes in trust and safety approaches towards content moderation combined with the implementation of the Online Safety Act (OSA) in the UK and Digital Service Act (DSA) in the EU, have left platforms navigating competing expectations around handling harmful false information.
+This leaves users exposed to mis- and disinformation while regulators and trust and safety teams reassess how best to limit the spread of misleading content.

-Resolver’s trust and safety risk intelligence work has shown that individuals who intentionally spread harmful content adjust their tactics to evade content moderation, for example, by couching falsehoods in opinion or satire, or by shifting platforms when enforcement tightens.
+Resolver’s Trust and Safety Intelligence work shows that individuals who intentionally spread harmful content adjust their tactics to evade content moderation.
+They may present falsehoods as opinion or satire or shift platforms when enforcement tightens.

 Addressing limitations with moderation and regulation

-Since coming into force in March 2025, the OSA has created a “false communications offence”, for sending messages or posting social media content which conveys information that is known to be false, and if there is intent to cause non-trivial harm.
-This potentially leaves large swathes of false information in a grey area of how regulations may be enforced by platforms.
+Since coming into force in March 2025, the OSA has created a “false communications offense” for sending or posting information that is knowingly false with intent to cause non-trivial harm.
+This leaves large volumes of false information in a gray area regarding how platforms should enforce these rules.

-Resolver’s analysis shows that social media users who intentionally spread harmful content online, are acutely aware of the policies they are up against and moderate their behaviour to evade content moderation, ensuring they retain their often large audiences.
-In this way, large volumes of content from both spreaders of intentional and accidental false information are likely to fall through the cracks unless they meet specific criteria.
+Resolver’s analysis shows that social media users who intentionally spread harmful content are acutely aware of platform policies.
+They adjust their behavior to evade detection, ensuring they retain large audiences.
+As a result, significant volumes of false content — both deliberate and accidental — slip through unless they meet precise enforcement criteria.

-Emphasis on education, and putting the onus on users to spot misinformation, is a model adopted in Finland, which places media literacy as a core curriculum subject from the age of six.
+One approach is increasing access to high-quality information and targeted education to fill gaps in trust and safety policy or regulation.
+Emphasis on education — and putting the onus on users to spot misinformation — is a model adopted in Finland, which teaches media literacy as a core curriculum subject from the age of six.
 There is evidence to suggest that this is a positive, and certainly proactive approach.
-In 2023, Finland ranked highest in the European Media Literacy Index – but whether this demonstrably counters misinformation taking root at scale is under-researched.
+In 2023, Finland ranked highest in the European Media Literacy Index.
+While promising, there is limited research on whether this meaningfully reduces misinformation at scale.

 How ease of access and understanding can influence the spread of mis-and disinformation

-Similarly, in 2024, just over half of UK internet users reported that they used social media as their primary source of news.
-Conflicting data suggests that trust in influencers varies by subject, where as many as 69% of people trust influencer product recommendations above those of brands, as few as 15% trust influencers generally.
+Similarly, in 2024, just over half of UK internet users reported using social media as their primary news source.
+Other data shows that trust in influencers varies by topic.
+As many as 69% of people trust influencer product recommendations over those from brands, while only about 15% trust influencers in general.

 Mis-and disinformation, content moderation, trust and safety

-These insights are further reinforced by polling data collated by IPSOS in 2024 that found that general trust in influencers differs greatly by generation, with the younger generations generally believing influencers more often.
-This data of course doesn’t account for influencers willingly attempting to mislead their audiences through conspiracy theories, unproven statements or ideological disinformation, but suggests that as many as 8 million of the UKs internet-using population may be susceptible to believing false information from influencers alone.
+Polling by Ipsos in 2024 reinforces this divide.
+Trust in influencers varies sharply by generation, with younger users more likely to believe influencer content.
+This data does not account for influencers who intentionally mislead their audiences through conspiracy theories, unverified claims or ideological disinformation.
+Even so, it suggests that as many as 8 million of the UK’s internet-using population may be susceptible to believing false information from influencers alone.

 Mis-and disinformation, content moderation, trust and safety

-In historic cases of intentional disinformation spreaders, there is evidence that deplatforming high-profile individuals can sometimes galvanize their existing audiences, leading to migration to alternative platforms with less oversight.
+Historic cases of intentional disinformation spreaders show that deplatforming high-profile individuals can galvanize their audiences and drive them to alternative platforms with less oversight.

-A Resolver review of online traffic driven to Alex Jones’ website between January and March 2025 revealed it averaged 2.1 million visits per month over the examined time frame, with almost 80% of this traffic originating from direct searches for the website predominantly from users in US, Australia, Germany, Canada and the United Kingdom.
-This highlights a recurring threat pattern: when disinformation is pushed off mainstream platforms, it often re-emerges in less moderated environments – where it may become more extreme and harder to monitor.
+A Resolver review of traffic to Jones’s website between January and March 2025 found an average of 2.1 million monthly visits.
+Nearly 80% of this traffic came from direct searches, primarily from users in the United States, Australia, Germany, Canada and the United Kingdom.
+This pattern highlights a recurring risk: when disinformation moves off mainstream platforms, it often resurfaces in less moderated environments — where it can become more extreme and harder to monitor.

 Mis-and-disinformation, content moderation, trust and safety

-Trust & Safety partners, such as Resolver, are able to work with platforms, regulators and audiences to understand what mis-and disinformation looks like, how it is used to deceive and how to detect it day to day.
-In this way, the influence of disinformation becomes weaker and less compelling and the associated harms driven by deception can be reduced significantly.
+Trust and Safety Intelligence partners such as Resolver work with platforms, regulators and audiences to understand what mis- and disinformation looks like, how it is used to deceive and how to detect it day to day.
+This reduces the influence of disinformation over time and limits the harms that deception can drive.

 What is the solution?

-It’s increasingly clear that platforms alone cannot shoulder the responsibility of determining truth online.
-With so many complexities associated with safety and regulation, education and awareness play a crucial role in how false information can be fought.
+It is increasingly clear that platforms alone cannot shoulder the responsibility of determining truth online.
+Given the complexity of safety and regulation, education and awareness are essential in countering false information.

-Over the long term, using information and digital literacy to teach people how words can be manipulated, how maths can be used to present false statistics, how art can be used to manipulate and how history can be manipulated or misrepresented, it is possible to inoculate social media users before they are subjected to false information.
+Over the long term, information and digital literacy can help people understand how language can be manipulated, how statistics can be distorted, how images and videos can mislead and how historical narratives can be reframed or misrepresented.
+These skills can help inoculate social media users before they encounter false information at scale.

-Resolver’s comprehensive Trust and Safety Intelligence aids some of the largest social media platforms and service providers monitor and mitigate against the spread of mis-and disinformation.
-To learn more about how our human-in-the-loop methodology blends automated detection with threat intelligence drawn from a cross-disciplinary team of human experts please reach out.
+Resolver’s comprehensive Trust and Safety Intelligence helps some of the largest social media platforms and technology providers monitor and mitigate the spread of mis- and disinformation.
+To learn more about how our human-in-the-loop methodology blends automated detection with threat intelligence from a cross-disciplinary team of experts, please reach out.

 Table Of Contents